ineffectualproperty/ineffectualproperty.github.io/_posts/2015-5-11-crypto-crowdfunding.md

-# cryptocrowdfunding
-## the democritization of venture capital?
+# the democritization of venture capital?

 + there has been a trend towards democritization and liquidity of private companies
 + consumer trend - kickstarter, indiegogo, etc. - band camp?